 The process is very therapeutic.

 I wanted to take part in AIT’s trip to Athens because it’s a great cause.
-The refugee children often don’t go to school so doing the art workshops with children is very rewarding as it gives them opportunities to explore their creativity.
+Some children often don’t go to school so doing the art workshops with children is very rewarding as it gives them opportunities to explore their creativity.